-Machine learning tools can help you make sense of those large sets of unstructured data.
-Get powerful insights in just minutes using pre-trained models ‒ like this keyword extractor.
+Machine learning tools can help you make sense of large sets of unstructured data.
+You can use out-of-the-box tools that come with pre-trained machine learning models so you can get powerful insights in just minutes.
+This keyword extractor, for example, can quickly summarize your data by pulling out the most frequent words in your data.
 If your data requires a more customized approach, you can build your own no-code text analysis tools, using an intuitive tool like MonkeyLearn.

-Once you’ve trained your model using your business data and criteria, you can connect it to the tools you love through the MonkeyLearn API or integrations, and start gaining value from data in real-time.
+Once you’ve trained your model using your business data and criteria, you can connect it to the tools you love through the MonkeyLearn API or integrations(like Excel, Google Sheets, and Zendesk), and start gaining value from data in real-time.

 Through data analysis, you can transform raw data into meaningful insights.

 Analyze quantitative data in Excel using formulas, graphs, cross-tabulations, and more, to gain quick insights in numbers.
 Then use text analysis tools to automatically classify or extract text data from product reviews, social media posts, and other types of qualitative data.